Vilar de Mouros Festival

-The Vilar de Mouros Festival, currently named EDP Vilar de Mouros for sponsorship reasons, is a music festival that takes place in Vilar de Mouros, Caminha, Viana do Castelo district in northwestern Portugal.

-It is the oldest rock festival in Portugal and in the Iberian Peninsula.
+The Vilar de Mouros Festival, currently named CA Vilar de Mouros for sponsorship reasons, is a music festival that takes place in Vilar de Mouros, in the municipality of Caminha, in northwestern Portugal.
+It is the oldest rock festival in Portugal and the Iberian Peninsula.
 Its 1971 edition, the first as a rock festival, has been called the "Portuguese Woodstock".

 Since 2016, it is organized by the event company Surprise & Expectation.

 History

-Beginnings as a folk festival (1965-1968)
+Beginnings as a folk festival (1965–1968)

 The Vilar de Mouros Festival was created in 1965 as an event for traditional folk music from the Alto Minho and Galicia regions.
 It was founded by António Barge, a medical doctor born and raised in Vilar de Mouros.

 In the following two years, the festival was organized annually and kept its focus on traditional folk music.
 In 1968, Barge decided to expand its musical scope and invited artists outside of the region.
 Folk singer-songwriter José Afonso and guitarist Carlos Paredes were the most notorious artists that performed in that edition.
 Around 15,000 people attended during the two days of the festival.

 After the 1968 edition, Barge opted for not organizing the festival in the next two years, in order to prepare a bigger and more eclectic festival.
 He would be helped by a team of volunteers and his family.